Motivation… an excerpt from the book:

 Affirmation: I am self-motivated so that I can put in the necessary effort to become more successful.

-Next Chapter (9): Fear… an excerpt from the soon to be released book: Motivation for the World, One Word at a Time by Gary A. McAbee
+Next Chapter (9): Fear… an excerpt from the book: Defining Success, One Word at a Time by Gary A. McAbee

-Previous Chapter (7): Goal: Motivation for the World, One Word at a Time
+Previous Chapter (7): Goal: Defining Success, One Word at a Time